probabll/probabll.github.io/slides/gourmet-september-13-2021-mbr/slide-deck.md

 # Remarks

-* Probability is tractable but a poor proxy to utility (requires ad-hoc patches)
+* Probability is tractable but a poor proxy to utility (requires ad-hoc patches).
-* Expected utility is intractable, but principled estimation is simple
+* Expected utility is intractable, but principled estimation is simple and affordable.
-* Beam search enumerates candidates in approximately best-first order, which is harder to do in MBR decoding.
+* Beam search enumerates candidates in approximately best-first order, which is hard to do for MBR decoding. **<span style='color: #005AB5; float:right; '>But we are working on it :D</span>**
 * It's possible (even beneficial) to bias the search space towards high probability candidates (e.g., via beam search or nucleus sampling).
-* Next, we need to develop incremental search strategies for MBR.
+<span style='color: gray;'>Despite this finding, using high-probability candidates alone is risky (esp in OOD)</span>
+* MBR gives us an additional knob to express qualitative values: *the utility function*.

 ---

-## Overview of Pre-Print
+# Overview of Pre-Print

 * MBR is robust
 * but MBR is slow